+prosthetic management therapy;

+Preventative and restorative dentistry to ensure good health and adequate dental structures to support orthodontic treatment or

 HMO HSA - MASSACHUSETTS Benefit Description Reconstructive Surgery (Continued) Speech therapy; Audiology services; and Nutrition services.
 Treatment to correct or repair disturbances of body composition caused by HIV-associated lipodystrophy syndrome, including but not limited to coverage for: Reconstructive surgery; Restorative procedures; and Dermal injections or fillers to treat facial lipoatrophy associated with HIV.
 Benefits include coverage for procedures that must be done in stages, as long as you are an active Member.
 Membership must be effective on all dates on which services are provided.
-There is no coverage for Cosmetic Services or surgery except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional

-Impairment, (2) restorative surgery to repair or restore appearance damaged by an accidental injury, (3) post-mastectomy care as described above, and (4) gender affirming procedures and related services.
+There is no coverage for Cosmetic Services or surgery except for (1) Cosmetic Services that are incidental to the correction of a Physical Functional Impairment, (2) restorative surgery to repair or restore appearance damaged by an accidental injury, (3) post-mastectomy care as described above, and (4) gender affirming procedures and related services.
 Important Notice: We use clinical quidelines to evaluate whether different types of reconstructive and restorative procedures are Medically Necessary.
 If you are planning to receive such treatment, you may review the current Medical Necessity Guidelines online at www.harvardpilgrim.org.
 To obtain a copy, please call the Member Services Department at 1-888-333-4742.

-36 .
-Rehabilitation Hospital Care

-The Plan covers care in a facility licensed to provide rehabilitative care on an inpatient basis.
+35 .
+Rehabilitation Hospital Care The Plan covers care in a facility licensed to provide rehabilitative care on an inpatient basis.
 Coverage is provided when you need daily Rehabilitation Services that must be provided in an inpatient setting.
 Rehabilitation Services include cardiac rehabilitation therapy, physical therapy, pulmonary rehabilitation therapy, occupational therapy and speech therapy.
 The Benefit Limit is listed in the Schedule of Benefits.

-37. Rehabilitation and Habilitation Services - Outpatient

-The Plan covers the following outpatient Rehabilitation and Habilitation Services:

-- Occupational therapy

-- Physical therapy

-- Pulmonary rehabilitation therapy

-Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
-Services are covered only:

-- If, in the opinion of your Plan Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and - When needed to improve your ability to perform Activities of Daily Living.
+36. Rehabilitation and Habilitation Services - Outpatient The Plan covers the following outpatient Rehabilitation and Habilitation Services: Occupational therapy Physical therapy Pulmonary rehabilitation therapy Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
+Services are covered only: If, in the opinion of your Plan Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and When needed to improve your ability to perform Activities of Daily Living.
 Activities of Daily Living do not include special functions needed for occupational purposes or sports.

+section titled, "Home Health Care,"

 Rehabilitation and Habilitation Services are also covered under your inpatient hospital and home health benefits.
-When such therapies are part of an approved home care treatment plan they are available as described in the section titled, "Home Health Care,"
+When such therapies are part of an approved home care treatment plan they are available as described in the